BasdB97/Wine-Scraper/README.md

 # Wine-Scraper
-Python web scraper that collects wine data.
+A Python web scraper that extracts wine data from online store (gall.nl).
+The script collects information (if avalaible), including:
+-  Name
+-  Country of origin
+-  Vintage year
+-  Volume
+-  Price

+# Output
+Output data is converted to a json file.